|Iron and Manganese

 What are the potential Health Effects with ingesting Iron and Manganese in water?

 These elements are not known to directly affect health.
-However, a new study suggests that Manganese inhaled from showers poses public health threat.

 Should I continue to use my water if Iron and Manganese are found above the limits?